akshara-jain/women-safety-device/README.md

 ## 📂 Project Structure
 - `/code` → Arduino source code for the women safety device
-- `/hardware` → Circuit diagram and component connections
-- `/images` → Device photos and circuit images
+- `/images` → Device photos, block diagram, and circuit images
-- `/docs` → Project report and documentation
+- `/README.md` → Project documentation and explanation

 ## ⚙️ Setup & Execution
 1. Connect all components according to the circuit diagram